Sara Pascoe is to take over hosting duties on The Great British Sewing Bee.

 Joe added: "I am absolutely thrilled my friend Sara Pascoe is the new host of The Great British Sewing Bee.

 "I loved the three series I did, but I can’t wait to see how she makes the haberdashery her home.”

 BBC’s director for factual, Patrick Holland commented: “I’m so delighted that Sara is taking over in the sewing room.
 As well as being one of our funniest comedians she’s passionate about the inspirational impact of this wonderful show.

 “I’d like to thank Joe for his brilliant three years at the helm and look forward to working with him on future projects.”

-Sara will join returning judges Patrick Grant and Esme Young on the next series, which will air in 2022 on BBC One and BBC iPlayer.
+Sara will join returning judges Patrick Grant and Esme Young on the show, which returns with two Christmas specials on 22 and 30 December at 8PM on BBC One.